davs3275/sbs/med/collier.md

 no part of it.
 Why, then, a thing is neither better nor worse for being praised.
-This holds concerning things which are called good in the common way of speaking, as the products of nature and art ; what do you think, then, of that which deserves this character in the strictest propriety ?
+This holds concerning things which are called good in the common way of speaking, as the products of nature and art; what do you think, then, of that which deserves this character in the strictest propriety?
 It wants nothing foreign to complete the idea any more than law, truth, good nature, and sobriety.
 Do any of these virtues stand in need of a good word, or are they the worse for a